shan7030/code-opener-cli/README.md

 # Code Opener CLI ⌨️

 The command line interface to add any project as favorite and open it from anywhere using just one command.
-Use `copen add` to add and `copen open <project_name>` to open and .
-See commands to get idea on more things supported by Code Opener CLI
+Use `copen add` to add and `copen open <project_name>` to open.
+See commands to get idea on more things supported by Code Opener CLI.

 # Installation